mindis/snowplow.github.com/analytics/tools-and-techniques/get-started-analysing-snowplow-data-with-r.md

 * Whether or not the user visited our "services" page.
 (A goal of ours is to drive visitors to buy our services.)
 * The landing page the visitor arrived on
 * The referer that drove them to our website
 * The timestamp the visit started.
-(So we can analyse e.g. how behaviour varies by day of the week.)
+(So we can analyse e.g. how behavior varies by day of the week.)
 * Which country the visitor is located in
 * The browser type
 * How many times the visitor had visited our website previously